The field study component for this course will take place in Italy in May 2022.

 Participants and other information

-38-40 students, 1 faculty instructor (Professor LaVertu), 1 Oxy staff member (Bill Schmidt), 1 additional chaperone, and support services from MCI (Music Celebrations International).
+38-40 students, 1 faculty instructor (Professor LaVertu), 1 Oxy staff member (Bill Schmidt), 1 additional chaperone, 1 professional tour guide and translator, and support services from MCI (Music Celebrations International).
 MCI is one of the premier concert tour companies in the world.
 MCI will handle all the in-country logistics and expenses (tour guide, lodging, transportation, museum visits, etc.), releasing the instructor to focus attention on teaching and the student learning experience.

 The primary prerequisite for the course is the successful negotiation of the lengthy and comprehensive Glee Club audition process that is required for enrollment.
 Read more about the audition process.